BrunoCaputo/Services-App-Temporary-Name-/README.md

 # Opps (Open Platform for Publishing Services)
-A web application to connect users to people who provide general services.
+A web application to connect users to people who provide generic services.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.